beet-software/dorm/dorm_mysql_database/README.md

 Apply the generated SQL with the database tooling used by the application.
 The command creates definitions; it does not compare a live schema, track migrations, create indexes, or update an existing database.
+For ordered migration history, use `MySqlMigrationAdapter` from `dorm_migrations`.
+It applies explicit SQL operations, uses a backend advisory lock, and isolates migration operations because DDL may commit implicitly.
+See the [migration guide](https://ezgrs.github.io/dorm/operations/using-migrations/) for generation, review, and recovery.

 The normal model generation command remains separate: